Kahvedzic/Pizza-Sales-Interactive-Dashboard/README.md

-# Pizza Sales Interactive Dashboard | Tableau + SQL
+# Pizza Sales Interactive Dashboard | SQL & Tableau

 [LinkedIn](https://www.linkedin.com/in/amar-kahvedzic-20a02414a/)